aliie62/captcha_solver/README.md

 # Getting Started

 ## Prerequisites
-Below modules/packages efore running the code:
+Below modules/packages are need to install for running the code:

 1. [Selenium](https://www.seleniumhq.org/download/): This package is used to run a webdriver to browse the website.
 It is not actually part of captcha solver.
 2. [PIL](https://pillow.readthedocs.io/en/stable/)